redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/1.1-preflight/README.md

 Since this is a shortened lab, the Image Builder related steps have already been completed, and images are hosted and ready for consumption.

-> Note: If you need more information on new Ansible Automation Platform components bookmark this landing page [https://red.ht/AAP-20](https://red.ht/AAP-20)
+> Note: If you need more information on new Ansible Automation Platform components, bookmark this landing page [https://red.ht/AAP-20](https://red.ht/AAP-20)

 ### Step 1 - Edge Device vs Virtual Device